AdsPower Alternative: When Browser Profiles Aren't Enough for Mobile

 3. Real remote devices

-- native apps are the main surface,
+- native apps as the main surface,

-- device trust matters,
+- device trust as a material requirement,

-- carrier-backed identity matters,
+- carrier-backed identity as a material requirement,

-- iOS access matters, or
+- iOS access as a requirement,

 This is the category where iRemotech sits: real remotely hosted iPhones with dedicated SIMs, built for professional mobile operations rather than desktop-browser masking.
+The workload references below document the main operating patterns in that category.

 AdsPower vs a real-device alternative